-The Florida law, requires all claimants that bring suit against a government entity to file a written notice of claim within 3 years of the occurrence.
-This notice must be brought to both the state agency involved in the claim, as well as the Florida Department of Financial Services, Division of Risk Management, which manages all claims and insurance for the state government.
+Florida law requires all claimants that bring suit against a government entity to file a written notice of claim within three years of the occurrence.
+This notice must be taken to both the state agency involved in the claim, as well as the Florida Department of Financial Services, Division of Risk Management, which manages all claims and insurance for the state government.

-It is essential that all procedures be followed by the claimant, otherwise the state will dismiss the claim and could potentially bar your claim forever.
-Few civil attorneys will even touch these types of cases due to the restrictions imposed on judgments and the attention needed to properly file the claim.
+It is essential that the claimant follow all procedures; otherwise the state will dismiss the claim and could potentially bar your claim forever.
+Few civil attorneys will even touch these types of cases due to the restrictions imposed on judgments and the attention needed to file the claim properly.

-Our attorneys have represented client against Florida entities such as the Department of Corrections, public universities, municipalities, public schools and many others.
+Our attorneys have represented a client against Florida entities such as the Department of Corrections, public universities, municipalities, public schools, and many others.
 Our attorneys will ensure your claim is processed correctly and that you receive just compensation for your injuries.

 Call our office today at (352) 505-8900 to schedule a consultation with one of our experienced personal injury lawyers.